 - Versatile focus on functional strength

-Proper Use And care
+Proper Use And Personal Care

 While Bowflex and Total Gym both have their unique place in the world of workout equipment, there is one thing they hold in common.
 It’s important to use properly and take care of yourself.
 Be sure to follow manufacturer instructions, and employ proper recovery techniques.
 Stretching is very imporant, and we would also recommend that you consider using a massage gun to speed your recovery.
 We compared Hypervolt vs. Theragun to help you identify which might be the better option for you.